 Game Design Considerations

-In this chapter, we discussed the game loop and the technical foundation contributing to the connection between what the player does and how the game responds.
+>>HEREIn this chapter, we discussed the game loop and the technical foundation contributing to the connection between what the player does and how the game responds.
 If a player selects a square that’s drawn on the screen and moves it from location A to location B by using the arrow keys (for example), you’d typically want that action to appear as a smooth motion beginning as soon as the arrow key is pressed, without stutters, delays, or noticeable lag.
 The game loop contributes significantly to what’s known as presence in game design; presence is the player’s ability to feel as if they’re connected to the game world and responsiveness plays a key role in making players feel connected.
 Presence is reinforced when actions in the real world (such as pressing arrow keys) seamlessly translate to responses in the game world (such as moving objects, flipping switches, jumping, and so on); presence is compromised when actions in the real world suffer translation errors such as delays and lag.

 As mentioned in Chapter 1, effective game mechanic design can begin with just a few simple elements.
 By the time you’ve completed the Keyboard Support project in this chapter, for example, many of the pieces will already be in place to begin constructing game levels: you’ve provided players with the ability to manipulate two individual elements on the screen (the red and white squares), and all that remains in order to create a basic game loop is to design a causal chain using those elements that results in a new event when completed.
 Imagine the Keyboard Support project is your game: how might you use what’s available to create a causal chain?
 You might choose to play with the relationship between the squares, perhaps requiring that the red square be moved completely within the white square in order to unlock the next challenge; once the player successfully placed the red square in the white square the level would complete.
 This basic mechanic may not be quite enough on its own to create an engaging experience, but by including just a few of the other eight elements of game design (systems design, setting, visual design, music and audio, and the like) it’s possible to turn this one basic interaction into an almost infinite number of engaging experiences and create that sense of presence for players.
 You’ll add more game design elements to these exercises as you continue through subsequent chapters.